jean1591/foodr/src/utils/supabase/doc.md

 ### Site URLs

-Go to `https://supabase.com/dashboard/project/<your supabase projectId>/auth/url-configuration` and change `Site URL` to your custom url.
+Go to `https://supabase.com/dashboard/project/azwdccsonovwijbbsxoa/auth/url-configuration` and change `Site URL` to your custom url.

 For instance, if your website is hosted at `https://jeanrobertou.com`, use this as `Site URL`.